Khrononian/Random-AJAX-Joke/README.md

 # Random-AJAX-Joke

-Testing and working with APIs
+Testing and playing around with different APIs to understand how they function